Northern Berber languages

-The Northern Berber languages are a dialect continuum spoken across the Maghreb, constituting a subgroup of the Berber branch of the Afroasiatic family.
+The Northern Berber languages are a dialect continuum spoken across the Maghreb, constituting a subgroup of the Berber branch of the Afroasiatic language family.
 Their continuity has been broken by the spread of Arabic, and to a lesser extent by the Zenati group within Northern Berber.
 The Zenati idioms share certain innovations not found in the surrounding languages; notably a softening of k to sh and an absence of a- in certain words, such as "hand" (afus vs. fus.)

 Language contact and areal features

 The Northern Berber languages exhibit areal features, shared elements that come from language contact with an unrelated language rather than coming from a shared ancestor language.
 For Northern Berber languages, Arabic exerts a large influence, especially on the sound patterns of the languages.